Approximating Pandora's Knapsack via Simple Policies: Tight Adaptivity Gap

 \begin{proof} Let \(x\) be an optimal solution in which no choice is dominated; such a solution exists by Lemma~\ref{lem:dominance}.
-Without loss of generality we may further assume that no additional choices remain and that
+Without loss of generality, we may further assume that no additional choices remain and that for every $i\in[n]$ and $j\in[m-1]$, $w_{i,j}<w_{i,j+1}$.
+Lemma~\ref{lem:dominance} then also yields $\mu_{i,j}<\mu_{i,j+1}$.